FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 Ng Wong Tat is divided into two main regions: the forest area and the non-forest area.

-The forest is inhabited by dark green/black lizards with CGI glowing red dots, labelled as [Komodo dragons](https://en.m.wikipedia.org/wiki/Komodo_dragon) (probably mislabelled, but I can't be sure), which supposedly eats cockroaches[^2095], although "conveniently" they left out the close-up shot of them in both of their YouTube videos.[^2084]
+The forest is inhabited by dark green/black lizards with CGI glowing red dots, labelled as [Komodo dragons](https://en.m.wikipedia.org/wiki/Komodo_dragon), which supposedly eats cockroaches[^2095].

 The highest mountain in Ng Wong Tat is called "小巫山" (Xiao Wu Shan), which is adjacent to "大巫山" (Da Wu Shan).
 The gap between the two mountains is approximately 4 metres, and both sides are steep cliffs.[^1543]